 Jonathan has travelled and worked across Europe, the Middle East, and Australia, including consecutive vintages at Krondorf in the Barossa Valley.
 A graduate of Smedley College too, he’s keenly interested in farming and enduro motorbike riding.
 With his wife Megan he raised Zara, Henry, and Tamzin at Woodthorpe.
 All the kids have worked at Te Mata, at the cellar door, or out in the vineyards.

 COMMERCIAL SALES MANAGER

-Vince is responsible for our global sales and marketing.
-Originally from South Africa, Vince has spent the last twenty years in the wine industry in Australia, the UK and here in New Zealand.
+Vincent Labat is responsible for Te Mata Estate’s global sales and marketing.
+Originally from South Africa, he’s spent the last twenty years in the wine industry in Australia, the UK, and here in New Zealand.

 UK & EUROPE

 In the following years, Brenton later went on to win the Marlborough Young Viticulturist competition in both 2014 and 2016.
-Brenton’s career started off in Marlborough as a Technical Viticulturist followed by a Grower Viticulturist for a large scale national winery.
+Brenton’s career started off in Marlborough as a Technical Viticulturist followed by a Grower Viticulturist for a large-scale national winery.
 He relocated with his family back to Hawke’s Bay at the end of 2019.